Andonome/stories/effect_summaries.md

 1. By a whole bathtub.
 1. By an amount that could fill a small room.
 1. By a small pond.
 1. By a whole lake.
+Floods a whole village.

 ## Boosted